top of page

 • never buy food or drink at supermarkets

-• avoid plastic wrapped food
+• avoid all plastic wrapped food

 • sustainably forage for nutrition and connection